Eloagbawe/alx-system_engineering-devops/0x06-regular_expressions/README.md

         hbtn
         hbttn
         hbtttn

     Using the project instructions, create a Ruby script that accepts one argument and pass it to a regular expression matching method
     Your regex should not contain square brackets

+5. Not quite HBTN yet

+    Requirements:

+    The regular expression must be exactly matching a string that starts with h ends with n and can have any single character in between

+    Using the project instructions, create a Ruby script that accepts one argument and pass it to a regular expression matching method